 Glencore is making a significant step in the aluminium scrap recycling sector in a time of unparalleled investment by purchasing its first facility.
 This increases their extensive exposure to copper and precious metal scrap recycling at several US, Canada, Italy, and Chile locations.

-"Recent government policies, such as the US Inflation Reduction Act (IRA) and the EU's proposed Green Deal Industrial Plan, demonstrate the growing need for critical raw materials through to the end of the decade and beyond, necessitating fresh investment in both primary supply and recycling,".
-Glencore anticipates that the increasing shift towards decarbonization will be beneficial to its 2022 full-year earnings.
+According to recent government initiatives like the US Inflation Reduction Act (IRA) and the EU's proposed Green Deal Industrial Plan, "critical raw materials will continue to be in high demand through the end of the decade and beyond, necessitating new investment in both primary supply and recycling."
+Glencore believes that the growing trend towards decarbonization will be advantageous to its full-year results in 2022.

 The first US greenfield rolling mill to be built in decades will be built, Novelis said in May 2022.
 A new era for US mills began with this audacious move, which was swiftly followed by similar statements from Steel Dynamics and Ball.